 An error can be caught using an error boundary event or an error event subprocess.

 The boundary event or the event subprocess must be interrupting.
 When the error is caught then the service task gets terminated and the boundary event or event subprocess gets activated.
-That means the workflow instance continues where the error is caught instead of following the regular path.
+That means the process instance continues where the error is caught instead of following the regular path.

 An error is caught by the first event in the scope hierarchy that matches the error code.
 If the error is thrown form a service task then it can be caught by an attached boundary event.
-If the task has no boundary event or the error code does not match then the error is propagated to the parent or root scope of the workflow instance.
+If the task has no boundary event or the error code does not match then the error is propagated to the parent or root scope of the process instance.

 An error can be thrown from a client command while processing a job.
 See the gRPC command for details.

-When an error is triggered then it should be handled in the workflow.
+When an error is triggered then it should be handled in the process.
 If it is not handled (e.g. unexpected error code) then an incident is raised to indicate the failure.
 The incident is attached to the corresponding service task of the processed job or the error end event.

 While processing a job, two different types of errors can be occurred: a technical error (e.g. database connection interrupted) and a business error (e.g. invalid credit card).

-A technical error is usually unexpected and should not be handled in the workflow.
+A technical error is usually unexpected and should not be handled in the process.
 The error may disappear when the job is retried, or an incident is created to indicate that an user interaction is required.

 A boundary error event: